raphi011/handoff/README.md

 ## Non goals

 - Implement a new assertion library.
 We should aim to be compatible with existing ones.

+## Technical limitations

+- No way to set a timeout for test functions

 ## Metrics